By Ann G. Daniels and Heidi Rand

 - Sen. Dianne Feinstein: email; (415) 393-0707 • DC: (202) 224-3841

 3. Call your Members of Congress every day – it’s fast and easy with 5calls.org, you can call them in five minutes while you’re waiting for your coffee!

-4. Donate to an abortion fund, or help people find or get to a safe abortion provider: Here’s a great list of funds helping women in states where abortion will be restricted or unprotected.
+4. Donate to an abortion fund, or help people find or get to a safe abortion provider: Here’s a great list of funds helping women in states where abortion will be restricted or unprotected; here’s a list of funds in the 13 states with trigger laws.
 There’s also the National Network of Abortion Funds, the Abortion Care Network, and INeedanA, which helps people find providers.
 And of course Planned Parenthood.
 The Miscarriage and Abortion Hotline gives “expert advice on self-managing” miscarriage and abortion and the Repro Legal Helpline provides “legal information and support to people navigating complex laws in order to self-determine their reproductive lives.”
 ACCESS Reproductive Justice helps people with practical support like a healthline, transportation, lodging, and funding, because the legal right to abortion is only the first step; the Apiary Collective “helps groups that provide logistical assistance to people getting abortions.”

 5. VOTE!
 Make sure you’re registered, make sure your friends are registered, inform yourself about local elections and candidates.
 Don’t forget judicial elections, district attorneys, sheriffs and other legal and law-related positions – these folks go on to higher office!
 And stay tuned for a special issue of the Indivisible East Bay newsletter about CA’s June 7 Primary Election.